 The idea place to start push-ups is with your hands at shoulder-width apart.
 If you can’t do full regular push-ups, do not do knee push-ups.
 Instead, do them with your hands on the wall and your feet as far back as you can manage.
 Then graduate to doing them against a counter, then a park bench or couch, then slowly move your way down to the floor or ground.
 Your core and legs will get much more benefit than they will if you go to your knees and take your lower legs out of the equation.

-As I was mentioning on my Sunday Night Periscope last night, I heard about top obstacle racer Hobie Call and the massive number of lunges he does on an episode of the Obstacle Dominator Podcast.
+I heard about top obstacle racer Hobie Call and the massive number of lunges he does on an episode of the Obstacle Dominator Podcast.
 That was good enough for me.
 And it makes sense, too.
 Lunges are great exercise for anyone who’s doing lots of leg work such as an obstacle race involved – the climbing, in particular, both on obstacles and the hills that race organizers like to throw at us when possible.

 Lunges are another simple-but-not-easy exercise.
 Stand up straight, put your hands on your hips or behind your head (there are reasons to do either, but in this case do what’s comfortable for you until you get more advanced with these).
 Step back with one leg, and lower yourself down to your knee with that leg – so that you’ve got one leg in front of you and you’re nearly kneeling on the leg that went back.
 Then step back up straight.